Family of U.S. man detained in North Korea asks for Thanksgiving reunion

 Merrill Newman served as an infantry officer in the Korean War.
 A holder of a master's degree in education, he taught high school for a time and also served as the chief financial officer for a number of San Francisco Bay area technology companies before retiring in 1984, according to a newsletter from the retirement community where he lives.

-Merrill Newman has a heart rhythm disorder, and his family has sent him medicine for the condition, Lee Newman told CNN.
+Merrill Newman takes medication for a heart condition, his son said previously.

-But Swedish diplomats who act as intermediaries between the United States and North Korea have not contacted Merrill Newman and it is unclear if he has received either of the two packages of medication sent to him, Jeff Newman told CNN.

-(Additional reporting by Sharon Bernstein in Sacramento; Editing by Cynthia Johnston, Lisa Shumaker, Doina Chiacu)
+(Additional reporting by Sharon Bernstein in Sacramento; Editing by Cynthia Johnston and Lisa Shumaker)